mzeidenberg/spring24_2433_website/content/home/syllabus.md

 The final will be similar to the quizzes, but longer, and employing the same technologies.
 Like the quizzes, it must be taken in person.

+I am taking this approach in part because it is [recommended by NYU](https://teachingsupport.hosting.nyu.edu/consultations/assessment/assessment-approaches/).

 ## Information about Ed

 Ed is an online system that will be available via Brightspace.
 It has discussion and lessons features that